ameetsoni/WEATLab/README.md

 names).
 The program outputs the effect size for describing the relationship between the targets and attributes.

-In the example below, European names are more closely associated with pleasant words, while African names are more closely associated with unpleasant names.
+In the example below, the test shows that European names are more closely associated with pleasant words, while African names are more closely associated with unpleasant names.
 A permutation test is omitted from this program (but shown in the original paper).
 Note: Warnings are not shown for brevity.